-For the period 1993-18, when groundnuts are net exported, the domestic price is on par with the border reference price and no domestic nor trade-related policies have been identified for this exportable commodity; therefore, the MPD is considered to be zero over the period 1993-2018.
-Since 2019, groundnuts are net imported and border measures apply to this commodity (MFN tariff), thus the MPD is given by the positive difference between the Producer price (at farm gate) and the Reference price (at farm gate).
+The domestic price is on par with the border reference price and no domestic nor trade-related policies have been identified for this exportable commodity; therefore, the MPD is presumed zero over the period 1993-2018.

 VI.
 Reference prices at the farm gate (including the definition of the margin)